Teach Remote lab lessons

 14 min

 Now put the function on the real board.
-You will run the canonical SOP first, verify all eight rows, then switch to the minimal F = A ^ C and confirm you get the identical outputs.
+You will run the canonical SOP first, verify all eight rows, then edit the same starter to test the minimal expression you derived from the K-map.

 module leds_mirror(SW, LEDR);